TANGO-Project/alde/README.md

 &copy; Atos Spain S.A.
 2016

-Application Lifecycle Deployment Engine is a component of the European Project TANGO (http://tango-project.eu ).
+Application Lifecycle Deployment Engine (ALDE) is a component of the European Project TANGO (http://tango-project.eu ).

+## REST API documentation

+The Application Lifecycle Deployment Engine offers a REST API, it is documented here: ( https://jsapi.apiary.io/previews/applicationlifecycledeploymentengine/reference/0/testbed )

 ## How to contribute to ALDE